 In addition to that, the lightweight shoe allows you to run more with less strain on your foot.
-The durability of Nike Monarch IV is mindblowing.
-As the upper is made of leather and also maintains a good airflow into the trainer.
+The durability of the Nike Monarch IV is mindblowing.
+The upper is made of leather and also maintains good airflow into the trainer.

 Moreover, the phylon midsole and the soft fabric ensure you enjoy your training session.
 The lacing of this shoe is quite good and gives you a nice fit feeling as it helps to keep your heel in its perfect position.